 Detecting Unusual Behavior from Misconfigured Resource Records

 Altered or wrong settings for your DNS protocol can expand your attack surface.
 Hackers can exploit, for instance, inherent bugs in the BIND signature to manipulate resource records and change authoritative nameservers.
 Our DNS record lookup tool enables you to adequately inspect your resource records to identify the root cause of packet anomalies resulting from such flaws.

 Preventing Email Spoofing

 Regularly perform a DNS record lookup to check if your Sender Policy Framework (SPF) record is present and if its TXT record contains correct values.
 The record should include your authorized IP addresses, mail servers, and allowed time to live (TTL) value to send emails on your domain’s behalf.

 Cyber attackers often use exploits in PHP or python script formats to scan the Web for expired domains still attached to apps and nameservers.
 A DNS record lookup can help website owners verify if their domain nameservers are correctly set up and don’t have dangling pointers.
 It also ensures that expired top-level domains (TLDs) are detached from old applications that hackers could take advantage of.

 DNS records play a central role in not just keeping websites online, but also an organization’s entire operations.
-Monitoring real-time changes to your nameserver records with DNS record lookup tools such as DNS Lookup API is critical to reducing risks of downtime and preventing attacks in the long term.Read the other articles
+Monitoring real-time changes to your nameserver records with DNS record lookup tools such as DNS Lookup API is critical to reducing risks of downtime and preventing attacks in the long term.Read other articles